danielneil/Shark-Doc/tutorials/RSI2.md

 If want to drill into the specifics of the report, from the side menu, navigate to:

 1. Under Portfolio > Backtesting, click Reports
-2. Select the coin (BTC-USD), and the results should be as follows.
+2. Select the coin (BTC-USD), and the results should be as follows:

-For the impatient, here it what I found.

 <p align="center">
   <img src="https://github.com/danielneil/Shark-Doc/blob/main/tutorials/shark_tutorial_images/shark-rsi2-backtest-report.png?raw=true">
 </p>

+In summary, with 2705 bars of historical tick data, you can see:

+* 13% in cumulative returns
+* Sharpe Ratio was 0 (terrible).
+* 108 trades, with the win/loss rate was 67%/33%
+* Drawdown was 53% (longest duration was 1472 days)

+Probably should have just emailed myself back in 2010 to tell myself to just buy and hold :)

 ### Why did RSI2 perform terribly?
 ---